stevenleeyongwah/chat-Built-with-golang-/README.md

-Goal is to develop self hosted chat app where developer can load messaging system into their app with simple SDK line of codes.
+Goal is to develop self hosted super fast chat app where developer can load messaging system into their app with simple SDK line of codes.